School of Global Studies

 Languages and Cultures

-Students who take modern language literature and culture courses to complete a major or minor will
+Students who take modern language literature and culture courses to complete a major, minor, and/or certificate

 - gain a deeper understanding of a variety of cultures, including their own;